 Results of tests according to ISO 4126-1:2013 for the appropriate relief devices.

-Results of the pressure tests according to procedure approved by the competent authority.
-The test pressure shall be not less than the highest of four times the -maximum allowable working pressure (MAWP) of the shell or four times the pressure to which it may be subjected in service by the action of a pump or other device (except pressure relief devices).
+Results of the pressure tests carried out in accordance with relevant ISO standards where applicable or according to procedure approved by the competent authority.
+The test pressure shall be not less than the highest of four times the maximum allowable working pressure (MAWP) of the shell or four times the pressure to which it may be subjected in service by the action of a pump or other device (except pressure relief devices).

 Results the fire resistance test according to ISO 21843:2018.

-Results of the electrical resistance tests according to procedure recognized by the component authority.
+Results of the electrical resistance tests according to procedure recognized by the competent authority.

-Results of the other tests prescribed by the competent authority.
+Results of the other tests prescribed in applicable pressure equipment standards or codes in agreement with the competent authority.

 6.9.3.5.3 A service life inspection program shall be established, which shall be a part of the operation manual, to monitor the condition of the FRP service equipment at periodic inspections.
 The service life inspection program shall be approved by the competent authority.